Amparo Muñoz

-Amparo Muñoz y Quesada (21 June 1954 – 27 February 2011) was a Spanish actress, model and beauty queen who won the Miss Universe 1974 competition in Manila, Philippines, being the first and only Spaniard Miss Universe titleholder thus far.
+Maria de Amparo Muñoz y Quesada (21 June 1954 – 27 February 2011) was a Spanish actress, model and beauty queen who won the Miss Universe 1974 competition in Manila, Philippines, being the first and only Spaniard Miss Universe titleholder to date.

 Muñoz surrendered both the title and crown after six months due to refusal to follow the rules and regulations of the Miss Universe Organization.
-During that time, no successor was willing nor assigned to officially take her vacated role.
+During that time, no successor was willing nor assigned to officially take her vacated placement.

 After her shortened reign, Muñoz became a popular actress in Spain and starred in several comedies, including Mama Turns 100, and in the dramas Clara es el Precio, The Other Bedroom and Dedicatory.
 Her personal life was often shrouded in notorious events and public controversies.
 She died on 27 February 2011 due to cerebral aneurysm complications and was cremated and buried at the Roman Catholic cemetery of Saint Michael in Málaga, Spain.

 Early life

-Amparo Muñoz was born on 21 June 1954 in Vélez-Málaga to a blacksmith father and a housewife.
-She was the firstborn child among six children.
-Her godparents helped raise her at age seven due to their family’s poverty.
+Maria de Amparo Muñoz was born on 21 June 1954 in Vélez-Málaga to a blacksmith father and a housewife.
+Born in the Marian year of 1954, she was named after the Blessed Virgin Mary under the title of “Our Lady of the Abandoned” (Spanish: Nuestra Señora de los Desamparados) the firstborn child among six children.
+Her godparents helped raise her at age seven due to their family's poverty.